Ash (band): Meltdown and Hatherley's departure (2004–2006)

-On 29 June 2004, Ash released Meltdown, which reached number five in the UK.
+On 17 May 2004, Ash released Meltdown, which reached number five in the UK.
 At the same time Hatherley also wrote and recorded her solo side project album Grey Will Fade.
 The band teamed up with LucasArts for a new Star Wars game entitled Republic Commando.
 "Meltdown" and "Orpheus" were part of the soundtrack for Shaun of the Dead and appeared on the in-game soundtracks for the video games NHL 2005, Burnout 3: Takedown and Midnight Club 3: DUB Edition.
 The song "Vampire Love" was used for American Pie Presents: Band Camp.
 "Starcrossed" and "Renegade Cavalcade" were later released as singles from the album.
-Meltdown was released in the US on 8 March 2005, through Warner Bros.
-Records imprint Record Collection.
 Also in 2005, Tim Wheeler received a companionship (an honorary degree) from LIPA (Liverpool Institute for Performing Arts).

 On 20 January 2006, Hatherley left the band; in an interview in July 2007, the others hinted they asked Hatherley to leave as they "wanted to be a three-piece".